tlimato/Q-Learning-Adversarial-Algo-Dots-and-Boxes/README.md

 | 10,000 | ε at floor, Q-table plateauing near 900k entries, win rates just beginning to diverge |
 | 100,000 | Agents converge to stable strategies; emergent behaviors (chain avoidance, sacrifice moves) visible in play |

-> **Note on first-mover bias:** With a fixed turn order, Agent B consistently reached ~75% win rate — not because it was strategically superior, but because it learned to exploit Agent A's positional habits.
+> **Note on first-mover bias:** With a fixed turn order, Agent B consistently reached ~75% win rate.
+This is not because it was strategically superior, but because it learned to exploit Agent A's positional habits.
 Randomizing which agent moves first each episode eliminated this bias and produced genuinely symmetric learning.

 ---